Welcome to Sky User - The unofficial support forum for everything Sky! - Now helping over 31,400 members.

-Technical discussion This is a discussion on, netgear whizzard query pls within the Technical help forum; Hi I an new to setting up a WLAN, I have win XP on a desktop with a netgear USB ...
+This is a discussion on netgear whizzard query pls within the Technical discussion forums, part of the Broadband Technical Help category; Hi I an new to setting up a WLAN, I have win XP on a desktop with a netgear USB ...

 netgear whizzard query pls